 A Commitment to Cutting-Edge Research

-Researchers at Mount Sinai St. Luke’s and Mount Sinai Roosevelt (SLR) are dedicated to conducting innovative studies and applying their knowledge to improve healthcare.
+Researchers at Mount Sinai St. Luke’s and Mount Sinai West are dedicated to conducting innovative studies and applying their knowledge to improve healthcare.
 We are committed to providing our clinical sponsors with quality data.
 As a leading research institute, we excel at accelerated study start-up, rapid enrollment of qualified subjects and the accurate execution of research requirements in a timely and cost-effective manner.
 We also strive to provide a stimulating work environment and a rewarding and respectful research experience for our study participants.
-Below is a sampling of some of the clinical investigations currently under way in different divisions at St. Luke's and Roosevelt Hospitals.
+Below is a sampling of some of the clinical investigations currently under way in different divisions at Mount Sinai St. Luke's and Mount Sinai West.

 The Division of Pulmonary, Critical Care and Sleep Medicine is a Clinical Resource Center for alpha-1 antitrypsin deficiency (A1AD), offering research, patient education and treatment services for this genetic disorder.
 First described in 1963, A1AD is one of the most common inherited conditions affecting Caucasians.
 The disorder causes the development of early emphysema, especially in those who smoke.
 In addition, about 10 percent of the people with A1AD will develop liver disease.
 The condition is inherited through a classic Mendelian autosomal dominant pattern.
 Full expression of severe A1AD requires inheritance of the abnormal gene from both parents.
 Researchers in the division are involved in clinical studies that focus on A1AD screening and detection as well as the exploration of the fundamental mechanisms of emphysema formation in this disorder.